Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_assetbundleNameMenu2](images/CreateAssetBundle_assetbundleNameMenu2.png)

 Type in a new name, using **your name or nickname** to identify it as your own asset bundle.
-- If you are on Mac, the name must end in a lower case "i":
+- If you are creating the asset bundle for Android, its name has the form **mynameassetbundle**.
+This is the version you will type into porPOIse.
-    - If you are on Windows, the asset bundle name has the form **mynameassetbundle**.
+- If you are creating the asset bundle for iOS, its name has the form **mynameassetbundlei** (with an **"i"** at the end).
+ARpoise will automatically look for the "i" when called by an iOS device.
-    - If you are on a Mac, the asset bundle name has the form **mynameassetbundlei** (with an "i" at the end).
+- **The name must be lower case, and please use ONLY dash "-" or underscore "_" as special characters.**

-- The name must be lower case, and please use ONLY dash "-" or underscore "_" as special characters.
+.

 This name will now appear as an option in the drop down window.
 - Select the **Capsule** and add it to your new asset bundle too.